Aliases for MMP1 Gene

 GeneCards Summary for MMP1 Gene

 MMP1 (Matrix Metallopeptidase 1) is a Protein Coding gene.
-Diseases associated with MMP1 include synovitis and pulmonary disease, chronic obstructive.
-Among its related pathways are Pathways in cancer and GPCR Pathway.
-GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP1 include Epidermolysis Bullosa Dystrophica, Autosomal Recessive and Recessive Dystrophic Epidermolysis Bullosa.
+Among its related pathways are G-protein signaling Ras family GTPases in kinase cascades (scheme) and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP8.

 Cleaves collagens of types I, II, and III at one site in the helical domain.
-Also cleaves collagens of types VII and X. In case of HIV infection, interacts and cleaves the secreted viral Tat protein, leading to a decrease in neuronal Tats mediated neurotoxicity.
+Also cleaves collagens of types VII and X (PubMed:2557822, PubMed:2153297, PubMed:1645757).
+In case of HIV infection, interacts and cleaves the secreted viral Tat protein, leading to a decrease in neuronal Tat's mediated neurotoxicity (PubMed:16807369).